GenesysPureEngage/workspace-client-java/README.md

     System.out.println("EventError: " + msg.getMessage() + " - code [" + msg.getCode() + "]");
 });

 // Initialize the API providing authCode.
-How to obtain an auth code
-// is explained separately.
+See the OAuth2 section for more details.
 CompletableFuture<User> future = api.initialize(authCode, redirectUri);

 // After the API is initialized, user details are available.